What do baby chicks drink in the brooder?

-So you've got your brooder set up, there's a reliable heat source and your day old chicks are almost ready to venture into the big, wide world.
+So you've got your brooder set up, there's a reliable heat source and you've worked out what food they need.

-Baby chickens can survive without food or water for up to 72 hours after hatching - the yolk, which they absorb in the hours before hatch, provides all the nutrition they need.
+Chicks can survive without food or water for between 48 and 72 hours after hatching.
+The yolk, which they absorb in the hours before hatch, provides all the nutrition they need.

-But after that (actually, I tend to move them out as soon as they've fluffed up, and certainly no longer than 48 hours) they will need both.
+But after that (I tend to move them to the brooder as soon as they've fluffed up, and no longer than 48 hours after hatch) they will need both.

 Be sure you have supplies well in advance.
 Don't wait until your chicks are in the brooder – plan ahead!